SURFnet/eduhub-configurator/README.md

 The name of the pipeline to be configured in the gateway configuration file.

+### TZ

+Versions are listed with the date and time they are deployed.
+By default the system timezone is used to display these timestamps.
+Use the `TZ` variable to override this setting.
+Note: this is a POSIX environment variable which the JVM honors.

 # Configuring logging

 Logging uses [logback](https://www.baeldung.com/logback).
 There is an